HwWobbe/WipHww/README.md

    * seems to need an interactive build in order to progress
    * expand the SoW definitions towards a MicroContent state
      * decide on an effective mixture of THost versus Xemexex
 * Consider breaking out GeoJson - Section?
-Folder? repo?
+Folder?
+Repo?
 * try NodeJn with a BobExe fallBack
   * expand this activity into a file specifically for Mukesh